AA/PPS 02.01.20 - Academic Courses: Education Abroad, Study-in-America, and Off-Campus Courses

 AA/PPS No. 02.01.20 (2.03)

-Courses subject to this PPS include the following:
+Courses subject to this policy include the following:

-courses whereby the student receives more than one-half of the instruction outside Texas but in the United States, which are deemed Study-in-America courses;
+courses whereby the student receives more than one-half of the instruction outside the United States, which are deemed Education Abroad courses;

-courses whereby the student receives more than one-half of the instruction outside the United States, which are deemed Study-Abroad courses; and
+courses whereby the student receives more than one-half of the instruction outside Texas but in the United States, which are deemed Study-in-America courses; and

 courses whereby the student receives more than one-half of the instruction within Texas but away from the main campus, which are deemed off-campus courses.